 Know What Can Go Wrong

 Knowing what can go wrong will help you avoid costly mistakes.
 Make sure you’re aware of the big problems that can cause you to have to start over.
+At the same time, build the confidence required to succeed the first time.

 Mishandling the equipment is a source of major trouble.
-If you operate the sanding equipment too aggressively, you’ll permanently damage the floor with gouges and dents.
+If you operate the sanding equipment too aggressively, you can permanently damage the floor with gouges and dents.
 Another problem results from over-sanding the wood, which will prevent it from taking the finish.
 This causes spots across the floor where the finish dries differently and gives you a blotchy-looking surface.
 But if you’re not aggressive enough while sanding, your floor will look dull after you apply the finish.

 That’s why it makes all the difference to seek guidance from someone with experience, who is willing to teach you in-person.
 They can show you what to use and how to properly operate the equipment you’ll need to rent.
 At Panel Town, we have a former contractor with 35-years of experience.
 He shows you the ins-and-outs of each machine we have available, so you get hands-on learning before you rent.
 If you’re not in Columbus, OH, check for something similar in your area.